yuripiffer/customer_partner_match/README.md

 - Postman (optional) [installation](https://www.youtube.com/watch?v=3eHJkcA8mTs), [import collection](https://www.youtube.com/watch?v=bzquMXmCLUQ)

 ## Performance
-When a client searches for partners the "best match" quality is determined first on partner's average rating and second by customer-partner distance.
+When a client searches for partners the "best match" quality is determined first on the partner's average rating and second by customer-partner distance.
 Consequently, the distance between client and partner is calculated for each request since the client coordinates are previously unknown.

-The solution with best performance for this microservice specification is the use of a spatial database in which the distance between client and partner is calculated using the ST_DistanceSphere function according to their coordinates.
+The solution with the best performance for this microservice specification is the use of a spatial database in which the distance between client and partner is calculated using the ST_DistanceSphere function according to their coordinates.
 The database query also:
 - considers the combination of flooring services the client wants (wood, tiles and/or carpet, i.e.),
 - if the client location is in the partner's great circle operating area,
 - best rating partners,